Financials

 Current assets

-- a decrease in cash and cash equivalents of $7.7 million;
+- a decrease of cash and cash equivalents of $8.8 million;

-- disposal of other investments of $0.1 million; partially offset by
+- a decrease in other investments of $0.8 million; and partially offset by

-- an increase in trade and other receivables of $5.5 million mainly due to the increase in refundable deposits paid for new leases; and
+- an increase in trade and other receivables of $1.5 million mainly due to advance payments made to contractors for ongoing projects which will be capitalised as part of PP&E upon completion; and

 Non-current assets

-- an increase in ROU of $33.7 million, mainly due to the new long-term leases for new office premises, central kitchen and retail spaces;
+- an increase in ROU of $28.6 million mainly due to the new long term leases for the Group’s new office, central kitchen and retail spaces;

-- an increase in investment in associates of $0.6 million due to the share of profits of an associate; and
+- an increase in PP&E of $3.1 million due to the new outlets and the Group’s expanded operations premises;

-- an increase in deferred tax assets of $0.5 million.
+- an increase in deferred tax assets of $1.0 million; and partially offset by

 Current liabilities

-- a decrease in trade and other payables of $5.3 million attributable to payments to suppliers as well as the payment of employee-related expenses;
+- a decrease in trade and other payables of $1.0 million attributable to payments to suppliers as well as payment of employee-related expenses;

-- a decrease in lease liabilities of $1.9 million mainly due to repayment of lease obligations;
+- a decrease in lease liabilities of $2.7 million primarily due to the repayment of lease obligations;

-- a decrease in bank borrowings of $0.4 million mainly due to repayment of bank borrowings; and
+- a decrease in bank borrowings of $1.9 million due to repayment of bank loans;

-- a decrease in income tax payable of $0.6 million mainly due to lower profits from our Singapore operations.
+- a decrease in income tax payable of $1.2 million mainly due to lower profits from our Singapore operations; and partially offset by

 Non-current liabilities

-- a $1.8 million repayment of bank borrowings.
+- a decrease in bank borrowings $3.3 million due to repayment of bank loans.

 Review of the cash flow statement of the Group

-The Group generated net cash from operating activities before movements in working capital of $19.1 million as at 31 March 2025.
-Net cash generated from operations amounted to $7.9 million due to an increase in inventories of $0.3 million, an increase in trade and other receivables of $5.5 million and a decrease in trade and other payables of $5.3 million.
-Including the $0.3 million interest income received, $1.0 million interest paid and $2.4 million income tax paid, net cash generated from operating activities was $4.9 million as at 31 March 2025.
+The Group generated net cash from operating activities before movements in working capital of $31.5 million as at 30 September 2025.
+Net cash generated from operations amounted to $26.9 million due to an increase in inventories of $1.2 million, an increase in trade and other receivables of $1.4 million and a decrease in trade and other payables of $1.9 million.
+Including the $0.5 million interest income received, offset by payment of interest paid of $2.4 million and income tax of $4.6 million, net cash generated from operating activities was $20.5 million as at 30 September 2025.

-Net cash used in investing activities for 1H2025 amounted to $1.5 million mainly due to:
+Net cash used in investing activities for FY2025 amounted to $7.2 million mainly due to:

-- acquisition of other investments of $1.3 million; and partially offset by
+- acquisitions of other investments of $1.9 million; and partially offset by

-- proceeds from disposal of other investments of $1.5 million.
+- proceeds from disposal of other investments and investments in an associate of $3.1 million.

-Net cash used in financing activities for 1H2025 amounted to $11.0 million was mainly due to the dividends paid to owners of the Company of $3.0 million, repayment of bank borrowings of $2.2 million and the repayment of lease obligations of $5.7 million.
+Net cash used in financing activities for FY2025 amounted to $22.1 million was mainly from the repayment of lease obligations of $10.7 million, repayment of bank borrowings of $5.2 million, dividends paid to owners of the Company and non-controlling interest of $6.0 million and purchases of treasury shares of $0.4 million.

-As a result, cash and cash equivalents decreased by $7.7 million during the financial period to $38.7 million as at 31 March 2025.
+As a result, cash and cash equivalents decreased by $8.8 million during the financial year to $37.5 million as at 30 September 2025.

 Commentary on current year prospects

-Barring any unforeseen circumstances, the Group maintains a cautious outlook over the next 12 months and remains committed on sustainable growth.
+Barring any unforeseen circumstances, the Group is cautiously optimistic about its performance over the next 12 months, and we remain committed to driving sustainable growth and value for our stakeholders.